freeCodeCamp/guide/src/pages/certifications/javascript-algorithms-and-data-structures/basic-javascript/adding-a-default-option-in-switch-statements/index.md

 # Adding a Default Option in Switch Statements

-* Adding a default option makes sure that in case your variable doesn't match any of the options, it will use the default.
+* Adding a default option makes sure that in case your variable doesn't match any of the options, the default will be used.

 ## Solution:
 ```javascript